jorian/mmapi/README.md

 #### to do
 - [ ]   ability to provide own electrum server (url:port)
 - [ ]   error handling
+    - ability to catch an error as returned by atomicdex-api
 - [ ]   expose a cleaner response output